adie1717/capstoneproject-2022/README.md

   - Categorized by EV type and added columns for Requirements, Low Income eligibilty, Membership eligibilty, and One-time Use

 ## Database Model
+<--!
+This comment is hidden from public: Add ERD/excel database model and any bullet points -->

 ## Machine Learning Model
 - Takes in data from provisional model